The WFCR Legacy Circle

 - The most common source of IRD-and the one most likely to comprise a large part of your estate-is an IRA or other retirement plan.
 You can avoid the taxes on IRD- and make a significant charitable gift to New England Public Radio at greatly reduced out-of-pocket costs.

-Cathy Ives, Executive Director of Development and Major Gifts looks forward to talking to you about your planned giving.
+Sara Lawrence, Senior Development Officer looks forward to talking to you about your planned giving.